Richard D. McCullough

 Richard Dean McCullough (born April 9, 1959) is an American chemist and entrepreneur who is the president of Florida State University.
-He previously served as Vice Provost for Research at Harvard University, where he was also a Professor of Materials Science and Engineering in the John A. Paulson School of Engineering and Applied Sciences.
+He previously served as Vice Provost for Research at Harvard University, where he was also a professor of Materials Science and Engineering in the John A. Paulson School of Engineering and Applied Sciences.

-In 2021 McCullough was selected to serve as the 16th president of Florida State University after the departure of former President John E. Thrasher.
+In 2021 McCullough was selected to serve as the 16th president of Florida State University after the retirement of former President John E. Thrasher.
 He assumed office on August 16, 2021.

 McCullough is best known for his work in developing printable electronic materials.
 McCullough was the Vice President for Research at Carnegie Mellon University in Pittsburgh from 2007 to 2012, where he had previously served as the Dean of the Mellon College of Science, and head of the Department of Chemistry.

 Early life and education

 McCullough was born in Dallas, Texas in 1959.
 He received his B.S. in chemistry from the University of Texas, Dallas in 1982 and earned his Ph.D. in chemistry under Dwaine O. Cowan at Johns Hopkins University in 1988.
 He was a postdoctoral fellow at Columbia University for two years.